SimeonVSimeonov/exercise-repo/README.md

 5. Try to update the local changes with the remote repository at GitHub:
 -	Use "git pull" command.
 6. You will get a conflict notification!!!!!!!!
+7. Resolve the conflict.
+Edit the conflicting files and get them correctly merged.
+Remove all lines that point the locations of the merge conflicts (like <<<<<<< HEAD):
+8. Commit the merged changes (your local changes and your changed made from the Web/TortoiseGit):
+9. Sync again to push your changes online to GitHub.
+Now, the update should be successful with no conflicts.
+10. Finally, check the changes on the Web in your GitHub account or sync your TortoiseGit local repo.